 Although there are many sources of possible affiliate offers, one of the best things you can do to avoid running into problems is sticking to bigger, well-established partner programs.

 Some of them are run in-house by the companies themselves (like Amazon).
-Others may be sold by a third party affiliate network (like CJ Affiliate).
+Others may be sold through a third-party affiliate network (like CJ Affiliate).

 Here is what you should take into account when evaluating affiliate offers: